Monday, June 10, 2024

 But, here I am.
 In the vast metroplex of Houston, trying to find a place to nest, a place to fit into, a place to love.
 It’s difficult.
 I dream of packing everything in my car and driving somewhere else.
 Literally anywhere else.
 I think deep down inside of me I know that I can’t stay here.
 I don’t know why I can’t settle here, but I can’t.

 I don’t even know why I’m writing this, probably just to put it down so I can see it in stark relief.
 Maybe I just have a wanderer soul.
-Maybe growing up wasn’t my favorite part of my existence and this is where I grew up.
+Maybe growing up fundamentalist wasn’t my favorite part of my existence and this is where I grew up.
 I don’t know, I miss every other place that I’ve ever lived, ever been, it always seems so much better than here.

 I am here, it isn’t possible anymore for me to pick a place, pack my home, shove it all in a U-Haul and drive to the next destination.
 So, I guess it’s Houston for the moment until the urge to run becomes too great.